Last updated on :24 Feb, 2026

 The Foetal position is one of the most frequently adopted sleeping postures, reported by studies to be the preferred choice for a majority of adults [5].
 In this position, you sleep on your side with your knees drawn slightly toward your chest.

 Sleeping on your stomach is often discouraged because it can strain the neck and spine, requiring the head to be turned to the side.
-However, some people find it comfortable and it may be beneficial in specific cases.
+However, some people find it comfortable, and it may be beneficial in specific cases.

 Sleeping flat on your back is widely considered a biomechanically sound position for spinal health.
 It distributes weight evenly and keeps the body in a neutral alignment.

-Choosing the best sleeping position depends on your personal comfort, existing pain points, and specific health conditions.
+Choosing the right sleeping position depends on your personal comfort, existing pain points, and specific health conditions.
 Before making a significant change to your sleep position due to a chronic health issue, consult with your primary care physician or a sleep specialist.

 Here’s how to determine the correct sleeping posture for your needs: